quinscape/automaton-js/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
-addonClass | string | Additional HTML classes for the calendar button addon formGroupClass | string | Additional HTML classes for the form group element. helpText | string | Additional help text for this field.
-Is rendered for non-erroneous fields in place of the error. inputClass | string | Additional HTML classes for the input element. label | string | Label for the field. labelClass | string | Additional HTML classes for the label element. maxDate | instance of Date | Maximum date the user can select minDate | instance of Date | Minimum date the user can select mode | FieldMode value | Mode for this calendar field.
+addonClass | string | Additional HTML classes for the calendar button addon autoFocus | bool | Pass-through autoFocus attribute for the Calendar input field dateFormat | string | Date format string to use for "Date" typed fields. formGroupClass | string | Additional HTML classes for the form group element. helpText | string | Additional help text for this field.
+Is rendered for non-erroneous fields in place of the error. inputClass | string | Additional HTML classes for the input element. label | string | Label for the field. labelClass | string | Additional HTML classes for the label element. maxDate | instance of DateTime | Maximum date the user can select minDate | instance of DateTime | Minimum date the user can select mode | FieldMode value | Mode for this calendar field.
 If not set or set to null, the mode will be inherited from the &lt;Form/&gt; or &lt;FormBlock&gt;.
-**name** (required) | string | Name / path for the calendar field value (e.g. "name", but also "foos.0.name") placeholder | string | Placeholder text to render for text inputs. tooltip | string | Tooltip / title attribute for the input element
+**name** (required) | string | Name / path for the calendar field value (e.g. "name", but also "foos.0.name") placeholder | string | Placeholder text to render for text inputs. timestampFormat | string | Date format string to use for "Timestamp" typed fields. tooltip | string | Tooltip / title attribute for the input element
 ## &lt;Link/&gt;